Lisa Davis – Wards 6&7

 With extensive experience in start-ups and major expansions, Lisa Davis has brought leadership and innovation to a variety of projects, from heading up a fast-growing retailer’s national real estate expansion program to opening a new office for an international consulting firm.
 Lisa also founded a unique and highly successful preschool program in Calgary centered around an innovative community hub model.

-Lisa has been actively advocating for a more responsive, student centered education system.
-She is founder of Kids Come First, an independent, not-for-profit organization advocating for quality K-12 education across Alberta, including improving STEAM education (science, technology, engineering, arts and math).
+Lisa has been actively advocating for a more responsive, student-centered education system.
+She is the founder of Kids Come First, an independent, not-for-profit organization advocating for quality K-12 education across Alberta, including improving STEAM education (science, technology, engineering, arts, and math).
 She has spoken many times in the media about school infrastructure, ensuring funding reaches the classroom to support teachers and students, improving math scores and the social justice issues involved, reducing school fees, abolishing corporate/union donations to trustee campaigns, among other key issues.

 Lisa is running for Trustee in Wards 6 & 7.